Anes1032/witnz/README.md

 ## What is Witnz?

+Witnz = External verification layer for any consensus system

-Witnz is not a product - it's a **concept**.
-A fundamental rethinking of how we verify consensus in distributed systems.
+Witnz is both a **concept** (Proof of Observation) and a **product** (Audit-as-a-Service).
+A fundamental rethinking of how we verify consensus in distributed systems, delivered as a production-ready SaaS platform.

 **The Idea:**
-What if we could verify the trustworthiness of any consensus system (Raft, BFT, Paxos) by simply having independent observers watch and report what they see?
-No computation, no complex protocols - just observation and democratic majority vote.
+What if we could verify the trustworthiness of any consensus system (Raft, BFT, Paxos) by having known third parties (not anonymous observers) watch and certify what they see?
+No computation, no complex protocols - just observation by legally accountable entities.

 **Important Philosophical Note:**
 > Witnz does NOT claim to verify "truth."
 Witnz verifies **consensus** - what the majority of nodes agree upon.
 If 1,000,001 nodes report "X" and 1 node reports "Y", Witnz reports that 1,000,001 nodes agree on X. This is **probabilistic reliability**, not absolute truth.